-Graduation Requirements (IHA)
+Graduation Requirements

 Students in the Holmes County Consolidated School District shall graduate from this district utilizing one of the following graduation options listed on the following pages and by meeting all other requirements as defined by the Mississippi Department of Education.
-The superintendent or designee shall establish procedures to support this policy.
-Students must:
+Additionally, students must:

-- 1. Satisfied graduation requirements that have been established by the Holmes County Consolidated School Board of Education, including the requirement of Carnegie units that exceed the state minimum. - Achieved a passing score on the four academic end-of-course tests in Algebra I, English II, Biology I and U.S. History or other acceptable options provided by the Mississippi Department of Education.
+achieve a passing score on the four academic end-of-course MAAP assessments in Algebra I, English II, Biology I and U.S. History or other acceptable options provided by the Mississippi Department of Education.